Stefan Vukovic: International career

 Vukovic appeared for the Canada U20 side at the 2013 CONCACAF U-20 Championship and at the 2013 Jeux de la Francophonie.

 Managerial career

-Vukovic was the U10 and U13 head coach for the Hamilton Serbians from 2016 till 2018.
+Vukovic was the U10 and U13 head coach for the Hamilton Serbians from 2016 to 2018.
 In 2018, he served as an assistant coach for Hamilton City SC in the Canadian Soccer League.
-He also became associated with Burlington SC Academy as the U12 and U15 head coach.
+He also became associated with the Burlington SC Academy as the U12 and U15 head coach.